My family loves riding theme park rides. While we love the characters, shows, and other attractions, we are really there for the rides.

 My kids always loved the Dumbo ride at Walt Disney World.
 Even though it’s not the more unique ride, it’s definitely something that you’ll want to ride.
 It’s also a great way to see some of the sites of the park.
-It definitely gets busy, so you’ll probably want to ride early.
-With the new movie out, it’s a great way for young kids to experience a little bit of Dumbo.

 Mr. Toad’s Wild Ride